How to find a Remote Job?

 🌐 Tailor Your Summary and Headline

-Your LinkedIn headline and summary should include keywords that recruiters look for, such as "remote-ready" or "experienced in virtual team leadership."
-However, craft these in a way that doesn’t make it obvious that you’re job hunting if you want to remain discreet.
+Your LinkedIn headline and summary should include keywords that recruiters look for, such as "remote-ready," "experienced in virtual team leadership," or "digital nomad professional."

 04